Can disclaimers be used to not wear hearing protection?

 What to do if someone does have a genuine problem with hearing protection

-FAQ: Can disclaimers or GP letters be used to avoid wearing hearing protection
+FAQ: Can disclaimers be used to avoid wearing hearing protection

-Surely if hearing protection is making me feel ill or hurting my ears, I can get permission to stop using it?
+Surely if hearing protection is making me feel ill or hurting my ears, I can get permission to stop using it if it is my choice?

 Noises cause me stress or anxiety, can I use noise-cancelling headphones instead of hearing protection so I can listen to music?